johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 Through the Spirit, the covenant community is transformed into a *charismatic community*—a group of people endowed with spiritual gifts profoundly shaped to liberate human beings from idolatry and the allegiances and falsehoods that compete against the knowledge of God.[^fn13]

-The Messianic Community is a body of people anointed with the fragrant presence of the Holy Spirit, having been brought under God's authority, through baptism into the Messiah.
-It is a body learning to walk in the footsteps of Jesus: learning to exercise its God-appointed mediatory, intercessory role, under the direction of the Spirit of God.[^fn14]
+This Charismatic Community is a body of people brought under God's authority, through baptism into the Messiah, and anointed with the fragrant presence of the Holy Spirit, through the baptism of the Spirit.

+It is a body learning to walk in the footsteps of Jesus: learning to exercise its God-appointed, mediatory, intercessory, messianic role, under the direction of the Spirit of God.[^fn14]

-> **This community of disciples is a messianic, charismatic people called into covenant relationship with the Father, through the Son and sent into the world to bless the nations in the power of the Spirit!**
+This community of disciples is

+:	a messianic, charismatic people

+	called into covenant relationship with the Father,

+	through being united with the Son,

+	sent into the world, to bless the nations,

+	in the power of the Spirit!

 <!--\begin{pause}-->